CLIENT CONSENT to PSYCHOTHERAPY

 Everything you say will be kept confidential with the following exceptions:

 - A court order

 In couple and family therapy, or when different family members are seen individually, confidentiality does not apply between the couple or among family members.
 I will use my clinical judgment when revealing such information.

 I may occasionally find it helpful to consult other professionals about a case.
 During a consultation, I make every effort to avoid revealing the identity of my client.
 The consultant is also legally bound to keep the information confidential.

-The fee for a 53-minute session is $160 and payment is expected at the time of service.
+The fee for a 53-minute intake (first session) is $200 and for a 53-minute regular session is $175.
+Payment is expected at the time of service.
 In the event that you will not keep an appointment, you will be expected to notify me 24 hours in advance or full payment will be due unless we both agree that you were unable to attend due to circumstances beyond your control.
 Special reports will be billed at the standard hourly rate.
 Outstanding fees 90 days past due will be submitted to a collection agency.

 Use of Insurance

 If you have a health insurance policy that covers mental health treatment, it is important that you find out exactly what services it covers because not all treatment is reimbursed.
 Also, we may not be in-network providers for all insurance companies.